RaniaBenman/demo-cicd-ide-multiws/README.md

 While using this project, you need Python 3.X, dbx as well as `pip` or `conda` for package management.

+**👉 Bricksters only** :
+The slide deck for this demo repository is on [this link](https://docs.google.com/presentation/d/1lqYo2GBE3P85kcgGl8xpX90_3jWjhiPf)

 ## Forks

 If you have forked this repo, set the following secrets or environment variables on your CI provider. (e.g: On Github that would be **Settings** > **Secrets** > **Actions**)  :